Ecuador's Dairy Industry: A Growing Sector

 Exports and Imports

-Ecuador exports roughly $40 million worth of dairy products annually, primarily focusing on cheese and milk powder.
-Meanwhile, imports are about $50 million, consisting of specialized milk formulas and certain cheeses to meet domestic demand.
+Ecuador exports approximately $40 million worth of dairy products annually, mainly cheese and milk powder.
+Imports total around $50 million, including specialized milk formulas and certain cheeses to satisfy domestic demand.